 Apostilles and Certifications

-The Lieutenant governor services as Secretary of State for the State of Hawaii.
-As Secretary of State, the Lieutenant Governor provides authentication services for all public and general documents that are used overseas.
+The Lieutenant Governor serves as Secretary of State for the State of Hawaii.
+As Secretary of State, the Lieutenant Governor provides authentication services for all public and some general documents that are executed in English and to be used overseas.
 Public Documents include: powers of attorney, marriage certificates, birth certificates, divorce decrees, probated wills, judgments or other documents generated by a legally formed government agency.
 General Documents include powers of attorney, agreements, by-laws, transcripts, unrecorded conveyance documents, un-probated wills or legal declarations.

 The Hague Treaty was established at a convention held in 1961 at Hague, located in the Netherlands.
 This Treaty abolished the requirement of legalization of foreign public documents.
 The convention provides for the simplified certification of public documents to be used in countries that have joined the convention, by use of a special form called an Apostille.
 Effective October 16, 1981 the United States recognized the Hague Treaty.

 The determination of whether an Apostille or Certification is issued depends upon which country the documents are bound for.
 If that country recognizes The Hague Treaty, then an Apostille will be issued.
 If the country does not recognize the Hague Treaty, a Certification will be issued.
 The following link is a list of countries that recognize the Hague Treaty.

 STATEMENT OF LEGAL EFFECT OF AN APOSTILLE